 We will use technical and organisational measures to safeguard your personal information, for example:

-While we will use all reasonable efforts to safeguard your personal information, you acknowledge that the use of the internet is not entirely secure and for this reason we cannot guarantee the security or integrity of any personal information that is transferred from you or to you via the internet.
-If you have any particular concerns about your information, please contact us (see ‘How can you contact us?' below).
+While we will use all reasonable efforts to safeguard your personal information, you acknowledge that the use of the internet and email is not entirely secure and for this reason we cannot guarantee the security or integrity of any personal information that is transferred from you or to you via the internet or email.
+If you have any particular concerns about your information, please contact us (see ‘How to contact us’ below).

-We do not intend to transfer your personal information outside the EEA.
-If we believe a transfer of your personal information outside of the EEA will arise, we will implement contractual or other measures to comply with legal requirements on the transfer of personal information, ensuring that there is an adequate level of protection in place.
+We do not intend to transfer your personal information outside the UK or the EEA.
+If we believe a transfer of your personal information outside of the UK or the EEA will arise, we will implement contractual or other measures to comply with legal requirements on the transfer of personal information, ensuring that there is an adequate level of protection in place.

 Your personal information will be deleted when it is no longer reasonably required for the relevant purposes and we are not legally required or otherwise permitted to continue storing such information.
 Berkeley will, in particular, retain your personal information where required for us to assert or defend legal claims until the end of the relevant retention period or until the claims in question have been settled.

 The criteria that we use to assess how long to hold your personal information for in our sales and marketing database is a combination of whether or not you have previously purchased from the Group and when you last interacted with us.

 Where you have purchased a property from us, your information will be retained as necessary for the performance of ongoing contractual and legal obligations which will have been entered into and to exercise and defend legal claims.

 Your rights in relation to your personal information